JerodWD/DataBaseProject/README.txt

 	This is just a class that belongs in the 'Runner.java' (should be on line 520)

 *******************************************************************************
-To Run this program, you have ot set up a local host with MongoDB.
+To Run this program, you have ot set up a local host with MariaDB.
 Leave both as 'root' and 'root' for the names (this is how the connection string is set up in the Runner.java.
 Now insert the SQL code fom FlightDatabase.sql and run.
 Start up the Runner.java (with the local host MongoDB running).